v-i-n-a-y/PSM---Punnett-Square-Maker/README.md

 # PSM - Punnett Square Maker

-This software is intended to support anyone attempting to make custom punnett squares.
+This software is intended to support anyone attempting to make punnett squares especially for academic writings.
 It is implemented in python 3 and is self contained meaning there is no need for installing the packages which are used.

 Features:
 - Punnet Square figure